glennmckechnie/weewx-wxobs/README.md

-**Update: Feb 2024**
+**Update: May 2024**

-Weewx is now at version 5.x
+This repo has now been updated to (hopefully) deal with the ownership changes introduced Weewx 5.x

-While weewx can still be run as the root user, a default install (deb package) now installs and sets up the application to run under the user weewx.
+While weewx can still be run as the root user, a default install (deb, pip package) now installs and sets up the application to run under a non-privileged user, either weewx or one of your choice.

 This means that wxobs can no longer write to the /usr/share/php directory.
-The simplest fix is to change that directory to /var/tmp where weewx can write the file and the apache2 webserver can read it.

-That change has been enabled in the wxobs/skin.conf file.
+On the first run of wxobs; pay attention to the logging file.
+It will likely encounter an error with permissions and will log the error.
+Read the messages, go to skin.conf and follow the steps under the [Include File issue] Section and once that has been done. wxobs should then run as it did before.

 ----